Coast to coast, Fed survey shows sharp, abrupt toll of coronavirus

-"The hardest-hit industries - because of social distancing measures and mandated closures - were leisure and hospitality, and retail aside from essential goods," the Fed said in the report in which the coronavirus or COVID-19, the respiratory disease caused by the virus, were mentioned 93 times.
-"All Districts reported highly uncertain outlooks among business contacts, with most expecting conditions to worsen in the next several months," the central bank said.
+"The hardest-hit industries - because of social distancing measures and mandated closures - were leisure and hospitality, and retail aside from essential goods," the Fed said in the report in which the virus or COVID-19, the respiratory disease caused by the coronavirus, were mentioned 93 times.
+"All Districts reported highly uncertain outlooks among business contacts, with most expecting conditions to worsen in the next several months," the central bank said in its Beige Book report, which surveys firms around the country.

+The U.S. Federal Reserve has taken unprecedented action since early March to try and keep credit flowing to businesses and households by shoring up liquidity in financial markets.
+Numerous crisis-fighting programs have been launched and it has slashed interest rates to near zero as well as resuming large-scale asset purchases.
+Last week it announced a "Main Street" program that would make up to $600 billion in loans available to mostly mid-sized companies but it would be another two to three weeks until it is up and running, Fed Vice Chair Randal Quarles said on Friday.

+The U.S. government also has a $349 billion forgivable loan program for small businesses, but it has been hampered by a slow disbursement of funds since it was launched almost two weeks ago.
+Data released on Tuesday showed that so far construction, professional services and manufacturing are among those topping the list of recipients.
+NO SECTOR SPARED

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)